 UniSA Professor Hughes-Warrington says the past can play a key role in understanding how a community deals with an event of such economic upheaval as COVID-19.
 “Pandemics, revolutions and wars have all interrupted connections, supply chains and economic normalities throughout history.”

-“People are adapting to change, problem solving and rapidly bouncing back against constraints.
+“People are adapting to change, problem-solving and rapidly bouncing back against constraints.
 We’re finding smart ways to do things differently and that will hold us in good stead for the future.”

-The financial lessons learned from the ongoing crisis could make the next downturn little less painful.
+The financial lessons learned from the ongoing crisis could make the next downturn a little less painful.
 By improving your financial literacy, you begin to better position yourself to care for your family and prepare for times of financial stress that lie ahead.